thehealer15/P-pe/README.md

 # Now technical aspect:
 This library is deployed. you can freely use it [android]
+Steps to integrate SDK to your android application:
+1. get API_KEY from p-pe developer application [link][https://drive.google.com/file/d/13ZdVz2mlelhc3v2XWSXYvnMN-xUI3QIF/view?usp=sharing]
+2. do followings steps to add p-pe to your project.

 ```
+Take Internet permission from Manifest

 Add it in your root build.gradle at the end of repositories:
 	allprojects {
 		repositories {